hirakban/OffsetTreeMaker/README.md

      ```python
      readFiles.extend( ['/store/data/__*root file from DAS for your dataset*__.root' ] );
      ```
+     Depending on the dataset download the latest JECs into the current folder and specify the era accordingly.
+For example, If we were going to process UL18 to calculate JECs, we can use the JECs for 2018 RECO dataset.
+     To find and download the appropriate JECs go to: https://twiki.cern.ch/twiki/bin/viewauth/CMS/JECDataMC.

+     We also need to select the '_jetType_name_' depending on the type of jet's you want to apply Jet Energy corrections to.
+     ```python
+     run = "A"
+     OutputName = "_Data_UL2018"+run
+     eraName = "Summer19UL18_Run"+run+"_V2_SimpleL1_DATA"
+     jetType_name = "AK4PFchs" # or "AK4PF"
+     ```
      Add the global tag for the corresponding dataset from DAS.
      ```python
      process.GlobalTag = GlobalTag( process.GlobalTag, '__*Global Tag for your dataset from DAS*__' )
      ```